Psy-Fer/blue-crab/README.md

 # WARNING

 Currently under testing.
 Please wait for a release.
 Use at your own risk.
+You may use commands like [slow5tools](https://github.com/hasindu2008/slow5tools) quickcheck and index to verify the integrity of the created S/BLOW5 files.

 ## Setup